- Service it regularly

 Well, if you don’t do this, you are liable for a fine of upto 25,000/-.
 The stamping would be a fraction of this cost.
 Why do you want to risk it?
 It’s not worth it.

-Also, before being verified by the Legal Metrology Department, you scale will be thoroughly checked by the Inspectors.
+Also, before being verified by the Legal Metrology Department, your scale will be thoroughly checked by the Inspectors.
 They will reject the scale if it shows you the wrong weight.
-Atleast that is the time.
+At least that is the time.
 If not earlier, that you will get to check the weighing scale.

-If you are covered under the HSCO – CARE Plan, then HSCo will take care of the Legal Metrology Stamping and you donot need to worry about it.
+If you are covered under the HSCO – CARE Plan, then HSCo will take care of the Legal Metrology Stamping and you don’t need to worry about it.
 For the rest of the guys.
 Please be careful of the fine.
-Its really steep.
+It’s really steep.

-Check the scale with a stand weight at the start of the new day
+- Check the scale with a standard weight at the start of the new day

-Take a weight that is approximate 10% of your scale’s weighing capacity and keep it handy.
+Take a weight that is approximately 10% of your scale’s weighing capacity and keep it handy.
 Check the weight at the start of each day when you start using the scale.
-THIS IS ABSOLUTELY ESSENTIAL FOR PRECISION SCALES, because slight humidity and pressure changes can change the reading of high precision scale.
+THIS IS ABSOLUTELY ESSENTIAL FOR PRECISION SCALES because slight humidity and pressure changes can change the reading of the high precision scale.
 Invest in Weights.
 It will pay for itself within- months.

 Moisture affects the motherboard and all electronic components of the weighing scale.
 The more the moisture, the more the problems in the weighing scales.
 I have written a blog on how to protect your weighing scale from moisture.
 Read the blog here.

-Always ensure that the scale has a constant power supply and there is no fluctuations in power
+- Always ensure that the scale has a constant power supply and there are no fluctuations in power

-HSCo scales use an internal power stabilizer chips that would be able to filter out most of the peaks and troughs in the power supply.
-However, its advisable to use a spike guard
+HSCo scales use internal power stabilizer chips that would be able to filter out most of the peaks and troughs in the power supply.
+However, it’s advisable to use a spike guard

 This is an Absolute No. Overloading will rupture your Loadcell, and your weighing scale will become useless.
 NEVER EVER overload the Weighing scale.